Deep-Skills/denver-eth-2022/README.md

 # Decentralized Professional Identity Protocol
 This application enables portability and verifiability of professional reputation aggregated from a number of sources (SourceCred, CoordinApe, Colony, POAP, Github, Discord, Twitter).
-The protocol gives full control over credentials to the user and avoids any points of centralized sotrage or verification of data.
+The protocol gives full control over credentials to the user and avoids any points of centralized storage or verification of data.

-This project demonstrates **bring your own data** concept:
+This project demonstrates **bring your own data/credentials** concept:
-- All data is issued by indepented 3rd parties, such as SourceCred instance
+- All data is issued by independent 3rd parties, such as Coordinape, Github, SourceCred instance
-- Any application can request and read data from user's data stream
+- By connecting your wallet with an application, it can request and read data from user's data stream
 - Users are ultimately in control regarding who can see their reputation and credentials
 - Any application or protocol is free to add their own connector for data issuance